 Two interaction modes distinguish this server: Snapshot mode captures screen state for vision-based interaction, while DOM mode (use_dom=True) provides structured element trees for browser automation — similar to Playwright’s accessibility-tree approach but applied to native Windows UI.

+The README now reports 2M+ users via Claude Desktop Extensions — the first Windows desktop MCP server to claim that scale.
 The combination of system-level access (registry, processes, shell) with UI automation makes this suitable for both simple click-and-type tasks and complex Windows administration workflows.
-CursorTouch also launched MacOS-MCP (18 stars) — a lightweight macOS computer use server, extending their cross-platform ambitions.
+CursorTouch also maintains MacOS-MCP (18 stars) — a lightweight macOS computer use server, extending their cross-platform ambitions.

 mario-andreschak/mcp-windows-desktop-automation (AutoIt-Based)